-- o the Reorganization occurred on October 26, 2004 and should not result in future costs; - o we commenced sales of our product, Protandim[TM] with only five months remaining in the fiscal year; and - o in April and May 2005, we repaid or converted to common stock all our bridge financing and convertible debt, and thereby reduced our ongoing debt service.
+- o the Reorganization occurred on October 26, 2004 and should not result in future costs; - o we commenced sales of our product, ProtandimTM with only five months remaining in the fiscal year; and - o in April and May 2005, we repaid or converted to common stock all our bridge financing and convertible debt, and thereby reduced our ongoing debt service.

 Our ability to finance future operations will depend, in part, on our existing liquidity (discussed in more detail below) and ultimately our ability to generate revenues and profits from operations.
-At this time, we believe that Lifeline Therapeutics has sufficient funds to allow us to continue our planned marketing efforts and the manufacturing and sale of Protandim[TM].
+At this time, we believe that Lifeline Therapeutics has sufficient funds to allow us to continue our planned marketing efforts and the manufacturing and sale of $Protandim^{TM}$ .
 Nevertheless, we cannot offer any assurance that even if we do generate revenues at increasing levels the revenues generated will be greater than the expenses incurred.
-These results will depend on the selling price of the product, the number of units of product sold, the costs of marketing and advertising, and the other costs, including corporate overhead, which we will be incurring during that period of time.
+These results will depend on the selling price of the product, the number of units of product sold, the costs of manufacturing and distributing the product, the costs of marketing and advertising, and the other costs, including corporate overhead, which we will be incurring during that period of time.